Overfilled Transmission Fluid: Symptoms, Effects And How To Fix

 Do you suspect that you have overfilled the transmission fluid?
 Here's a definitive guide with all the symptoms, the effects and how you can fix it.

 Transmission fluid is the lifeblood of your automatic transmission.
-Without it, everything goes awry.
+Without it, everything goes haywire.

-In brief, you must always drive with a sufficient level of transmission fluid.
-Too much or too little – both are dangerous.
+In brief, you must always drive with an adequate level of transmission fluid.
+Too much or too little – both are hazardous.

 This guide examines what you should anticipate to see if you overfill it – even by a small bit.